 You have no items in your cart.
 Want to get some nice things?Go shopping

 After my 90-year-old mother’s right hearing aid falls out and disappears, an otolaryngologist implants an electromagnetic hearing device inside her right middle ear.
-This implant uses the most advanced technology and at first, it really seems to help.
-Mother’s home health aide Gloria is pleased since, unlike a conventional hearing aid, the implant can’t fall out and be lost and I, who pay the bills, am pleased because I won’t have to replace it.
+This implant uses the most advanced technology and really seems to help.
+Mother’s home health aide Gloria is pleased since the implant can’t fall out and be lost.
+I, who pay the bills, am pleased because I won’t have to replace it, hopefully ever.
+Both of us are pleased because we no longer have to shout at Mother to be heard.

 When I was in middle school, Madame Clio gave each student in French class a French name.
-Mine was Nanette — a stupid name I often didn’t respond to.
-That was 40 years ago.
-Now I worry about Mother, suspecting this could be the beginning of dementia.
+Mine was Nanette — a name I disliked and often didn’t respond to.
+That was 48 years ago.
+I worry about Mother.
+Is she descending into dementia?
 But except for this Nanette business, she’s lucid.

-Yesterday, while Mother and Gloria were in the bathroom, I spied Mother’s old hearing aid, the one she lost, stuck between the seat and metal frame of her wheelchair.
+Today, while Mother and Gloria are in the bathroom, I spy Mother’s old hearing aid, the one she lost, wedged between the seat and metal frame of her wheelchair.
 Mother’s implant has a 90-day return policy.
 We could get it removed, and get our money back.
+Adieu Nanette.

 Yet Nanette knows I dream of living with Bach and Mozart, not Mother; dream of Debussy commanding me, instead of maman.